kfernandez-mesasix/filament-cms/README.md

 ## Features

--   Pages with block-based and layout builder
+-   Block-based Page Builder: Create and customize pages with ease using a modular drag-and-drop interface.
--   Blog Post Management (CRUD) with categories, tags, and author
+-   Blog Management: Full CRUD support for blog posts, complete with categories, tags, and author assignments.
--   User and Role Management
+-   User & Role Management: Role-based access control to ensure secure and efficient user operations.
--   Media Upload and Organization
+-   Media Library: Upload, organize, and manage media files effortlessly.
--   SEO Metadata Support
+-   SEO Metadata Support: Optimize pages and posts for search engines directly from the admin panel.
--   Dashboard Widgets
+-   Dashboard Widgets: Provide quick insights and actionable data for admins.
--   Manage settings
+-   Settings Management: Centralized control of application-wide settings.
--   API-ready with Laravel
+-   API-ready: Extensible via RESTful APIs for seamless integration with other platforms.

 ---